Lagos State University

-Lagos State University, also known as LASU, is located in Ojo, with sub-campuses at Ikeja and Epe both towns in Lagos State, Nigeria.
-The university was established in 1983 by the enabling law of Lagos State, for the advancement of learning and establishment of academic excellence; its motto being For Truth and Service.
-The university caters for over 35,000 students.
-The University was established during the Administration of Late Lateef Kayode Jakande.
+Lagos State University (LASU) is a state-owned university established by the Lagos State government in 1983.
+Its main campus is situated at Ojo, with sub-campuses at Ikeja and Epe.
+The university was set up "for the advancement of learning and establishment of academic excellence".
+The university caters to over 35,000 students.
+The university was established during the administration of Lateef Kayode Jakande.
 The university offers diploma, degree and post graduate programmes, including an MBA programme.
-LASU was ranked among the top 600 universities in the world by in the Times Higher Education World University Rankings for 2020.
-On 23 June, 2021 LASU emerged as the best young university in Nigeria having been below the age of 50 years to be added.
-Times Higher Education ranked the Lagos State University as the second best university in Nigeria on the 2 September 2020, and was the only state university included in the rankings for 2022.
-The university has attracted international funding, including for the establishment of a World Bank Group Africa Centre for Excellence on Science, Technology, Engineering and Mathematics.
+LASU was ranked among the top 600 universities in the world by the Times Higher Education World University Rankings for 2020.
+On 23 June 2021, LASU emerged as the best young university in Nigeria having been below the age of 50 years to be added.
+Times Higher Education ranked the Lagos State University as the second best university in Nigeria on 2 September 2020, and was the only state university included in the rankings for 2022.
+The university has attracted international funding, including for the establishment of a World Bank Group Africa Centre for Excellence on Science, Technology, Engineering, and Mathematics.

-The university has three major campuses, at Ojo, Ikeja and Epe.

 History

-The university was conceived as a multi-campus and non-residential University.
-It operates a multi-campus system with four fully owned campuses having its main campus at Ojo (along the Badagry Expressway) and other campuses at Epe (where the Faculty of Engineering and the School of Agriculture are located), Ikeja (where the College of Medicine is situated in at Lasuth).
+The university was initially conceived as a multi-campus, non-residential university.
+It operates a multi-campus system with four fully owned campuses having its main campus at Ojo (along the Badagry Expressway) and other campuses at Epe (where the Faculties of Engineering and the Faculty of Agriculture are located), Ikeja (where the College of Medicine is located).

-A 300 seat theatre hall is under construction at the school's main campus in Ojo by the Awori Welfare Association of Nigeria (AWAN).
+A 300-seat theatre hall is under construction at the school's main campus in Ojo by the Awori Welfare Association of Nigeria (AWAN).
 The project site is opposite the Babatunde Raji Fashola Senate House.
 It is flanked by a new library building, which is still under construction, and the existing student affairs building.
 When finished, the building will serve as a lecture hall for students with offices and secretariat.

 The university began with three faculties: Commerce and Business Administration, Law and Medicine.
 The Faculty of Commerce and Business Administration was changed to the Faculty of Business and Social Studies at its first meeting the board.
-The faculties of Arts, Education, Engineering and Science were added later.
+The faculties of arts, education, engineering, social sciences, management sciences, science, communication and media studies, and the School of Transport were added later.